-Fig. 3 shows that error in IPC estimates can be quite significant for some benchmarks if wrong-path memory references are not modeled.
-For instance, the IPC obtained for mcf without wrong-path references is 8 percent lower than the IPC obtained with wrong-path references for a 250cycle memory latency.
-Error in the average IPC6 can be as much as 3.5 percent for a 1,000-cycle memory latency.
-Error in IPC generally increases as memory latency increases, which suggests that modeling wrong-path references will be even more important in future processors with longer latencies to memory.
+suggests that modeling wrong-path references will be even more important in future processors with longer latencies to memory.
 This is because, with increased memory latencies, the positive and negative effects of wrong-path memory operations become more pronounced in terms of their contribution to execution cycles.
-For instance, a wrong-path reference that generates a memory request that is later used by a correct-path reference, and thus saves 1,000 cycles, affects the IPC more than one which saves only 250 cycles.
+For instance, a wrong-path reference that generates a memory request that is later used by a correct-path reference, and thus saves 1000 cycles, affects the IPC more than one which saves only 250 cycles.
 Mcf, where error decreases as memory latency increases, is an exception.
 In this benchmark, long-latency cache misses caused by wrong-path references delay the servicing of correct-path misses by consuming bandwidth and resources.
-This bandwidth contention becomes more significant at longer memory latencies, therefore performance improvement due to wrong-path references is reduced with increased memory latency.
+This bandwidth contention becomes more significant at longer memory latencies, therefore performance improvement due to wrong-path references reduces with increased memory latency.